dumux/dumux/doc/doxygen/pages/HLDD.md

-# High-Level Documentation for DuMux
+# High-Level Design Documentation for DuMux

 ## General Description

 ### Product Perspective
-DuMux, built on the DUNE framework, offers functionalities like finite volume discretizations and multi-domain framework for model coupling.
+DuMux, built on the DUNE framework, offers functionalities like finite volume discretizations, physics and multi-domain framework for model coupling.

 ### Tools Used
 Key technologies include modern C++17 and MPI for parallel computing.